-Making ghee at home is an easy and economical option for using this healthy fat.
-Let me tell me more about this wonderful cooking fat that has great medicinal value.
+Making ghee at home is an easy and economical option for enjoying this healthy fat.
+Let me tell you more about this wonderful cooking fat that has great medicinal value.

-> Ghee is simply clarified butter.
+Ghee is simply clarified butter.
 It is used as a special ingredient to render heavenly taste to many Indian sweets and desserts.

 Also, ghee is also used as a tasty addition to serve with rice and dal in South Indian lunches.
 There are many more uses for ghee in Indian households not forgetting the fact that it has healthy fats.

 It is a known fact that ghee bought from stores is expensive, so we sometimes make do without it.
 But it need not be that way.

 Making ghee from butter at home is a great money-saving alternative.
 It is really quite simple and also eliminates preservatives as a bonus.
 This process gives you a great tasting, chemical-free ghee at a very low cost compared to store-bought ghee.

 As I mentioned earlier, ghee is nothing but clarified butter.
 You can buy any of your favorite brand’s butter and follow the below simple process.

 My favorite brand for butter is Amul, the taste of India 😉 But if you can make butter from your milk cream at home, it is even better!